-UK Research and Innovation (UKRI) and its component institutions are regarded as public authorities for the purposes of meeting these two pieces of legislation.
+UK Research and Innovation (UKRI) and its component institutions, including the BGS, are regarded as public authorities for the purposes of meeting these two pieces of legislation.

-The BGS, as part of UKRI, is committed to meeting its obligations under the Freedom of Information (FOI) Act 2000 and the Environmental Information Regulations (EIR) 2004, both of which came into operation in January 2005.
+As part of UKRI, the BGS is committed to meeting its obligations under the Freedom of Information (FOI) Act 2000 and the Environmental Information Regulations (EIR) 2004, both of which came into operation in January 2005.

 Under FOI, the BGS will disclose, on request, information it holds about its organisation and operation, although there are a number of exemptions under which information may be withheld.

-The environmental information that the BGS holds is exempt en bloc from disclosure under FOI, and, instead, is dealt with under EIR.
+The environmental information that the BGS holds is exempt en bloc from disclosure under FOI and instead is dealt with under EIR instead.
 Under EIR we will disclose, on request, environmental information we hold, but again there are a number of exceptions under which information may be withheld.

-- to be told by us whether we hold the information you request, and if we do:
+- to be told by us whether we hold the information you are requesting

-- to have us pass that information to you.
+- (if we do) to have us pass that information to you

 We will do our best to meet the time limit laid down in the Act for dealing with a request for information — that is, within 20 working days.
 You will have the right to appeal to the Information Commissioner if you think we did not deal with your request in line with the Act.

-Much of the information on our organisation and structure is freely available, but we may charge a fee for processing some Freedom of Information requests and these charges are explained in the NERC Publication Scheme.
+Much of the information on our organisation and structure is freely available, but we may charge a fee for processing some FOI requests and these charges are explained in the NERC publication scheme.

 The environmental information held by the BGS is exempt under FOI, because the Environmental Information Regulations 2004 apply instead.